alb-i986/django-freeradmin/README.md

 Goals
 -----

-We are using the freeradius server for MAC authentication, so we needed an administrative interface more modern and intuitive than the official `dialup-admin`.
-One which could possibly use foreign keys, by the way.
+We are using the freeradius server for MAC authentication, and we needed an administrative interface more modern and intuitive than the official `dialup-admin`.
+One which could possibly make use of foreign keys, by the way.